-Monday (12/3) Update: Fox has confirmed that Life of Pi grossed an actual result of $1.84 million in India over the weekend.
-Cume remains $7.3 million.
+12/10 Update: Life of Pi grossed an actual of $1.276 million in India this weekend.
+Cume is now $10.43 million.

 Note: These grosses come from areas with reliable reporting.
 They do not represent the entire country.